5 ways to contain toxic people.

 Coping with toxic people is not easy.

-But, if we understand that they're most likely suffering emotionally or coping with a personality disorder, and that their outward toxic behavior is a result of that suffering, then it's possible we can learn to approach them with a bit of compassion.
+Understand they're most likely suffering emotionally or coping with a personality disorder, so their outward toxic behavior is a result of their suffering, which makes it possible we can learn to approach them with a bit of love.
+Your understanding of them, however, should not stand in the way of your emotional health.

-In life, as on social media, sometimes we just need to "unfollow" certain people.
+In life, as on social media, sometimes, we just need to unfollow certain people.